incogGod/leetcode/README.md

-# leetcode
+# Leetcode
-Problems Solved in Leetcode
+Repo to store appraoch and code of problems solved in Leetcode